-Instantaneous pressures acting over the slab upper face can be approximated by their time-averaged values provided the slabs are large compared to the integral scales of the pressure fluctuations.
-Integral scales can be derived from available near-prototype scaled laboratory tests of high-velocity jet impact on slab joints ([10]).
-When a physical model is available, however, they may also be defined based on pressure fluctuation measurements.
-Integral scales can then be estimated by a correlation function based on data from the physical model, but approached by an exponential law $\rho(n) = e^{(\alpha \cdot n)}$ , in which n stands for the characteristic length and $\alpha$ is a calibration coefficient ([3]).
+As discussed before, the instantaneous pressures acting over the slab upper face can be approximated by their time-averaged values provided the slabs are large compared to the integral scales of the pressure fluctuations.
+Integral scales can be derived from available near-prototype scaled laboratory tests of high-velocity jet impact on slab joints (Bollaert and Schleiss, 2005).
+When a physical model is available, however, they may also be defined based on laboratory pressure fluctuation measurements.
+Integral scales can then be estimated by a correlation function based on data from the physical model, but approached by an exponential law $\rho(n) = e^{(\alpha \cdot n)}$, in which n stands for the characteristic length and α is a calibration coefficient (Fiorotto and Rinaldo, 1992).
 For hydraulic jumps, the characteristic length is equal to the incoming flow height.
-For jets, the characteristic length is the jet diameter.
+For jets, the characteristic length is equal to the jet diameter at impact.
+For jets, integral scales may be considered independent of flow direction, while for hydraulic jumps, the transversal integral scale is 5 to 6 times larger than the longitudinal one (Fiorotto and Rinaldo, 1992).